sinbad/StevesUEHelpers/doc/TypewriterText.md

   height container, the height is correct before anything is played
 * Supports decorators like inline images
 * Respects explicit line breaks in your text
+* Pauses on sentence terminators within a multi-sentence block (configurable)

 ## Usage